samu0299/bluefly/README.md

 # bluefly

-Our site is deployed here https://pai-internationalclone.herokuapp.com/ Please Check it out

 This is a working clone of the Bluefly website, this project has been done in order to learn the basic working of a website by implementing HTML5, CSS3, JavaScript, JS DOM.
 MongoDB, Express.
 Working on this project helps to learn a lot of new things that goes into building a website.
 This is our collaborative project under the guidance of MASAI Team to facilitate the full stack web development curriculam.

 # Uses